 This was Phish’s 1st show in Montana and their only show at Montana State University.
-The show was listed in the November/December 1994 Doniac Schvice and on the tickets as MSU Shroyer Gym but was moved to the Brick Breeden Fieldhouse – a basketball arena known as the largest wood dome structure in the world, which had a listed capacity at the time of 3,500.
+The show was listed in the November/December 1994 Doniac Schvice and on the tickets as MSU Shroyer Gym but was moved to the Brick Breeden Fieldhouse – a basketball arena known as “The Brick – the largest wood dome structure in the world, which had a listed capacity at the time of 8,475.
 Tickets cost $19.50.
-Cameron McKinney joined the band on saxophone during Simple.
-Trey sand the verses of Fee through his megaphone.
+Cameron McKinney, a nine-year-old Bozeman local and old friend of the band, joined the band on saxophone during Simple.
+Trey sang the verses of Fee through his megaphone.
 This epic/experimental Tweezer sandwiched the Digital Delay Loop Jam (among other jam segments) within its nearly 45 minutes.
 This was the only Tweezer > Digital Delay Loop Jam > Tweezer performed.
 Part of the jam from Tweezer was released as Montana on “A Live One”.
 After the show, the band and crew traveled 708 miles to Olympia, Washington for a day off.